 Old Sturbridge Village

-A re-creation of an 1830s settlement, Sturbridge Village is a unique experience for families and for kids to see how life was like in the olden days.
-This attraction has costumed staff who will play the part in pretending that they are living in the 19th century when everything had to be done by hand.
-You can observe the blacksmiths working, as well as the pottery kilns and sawmills operating.
-Carriage rides are available.
+A re-creation of an 1830s settlement, Sturbridge Village is a unique experience for families and for kids to see how life was in the olden days (when everything had to be done by hand).
+This place offers costumed staff, carriage rides, and blacksmiths, as well as a pottery kiln and sawmill.

 Leave a Reply